 ...and that sweet, special moments and celebrations!

-You can also present your educational events, interesting and cool projects your team works on, awards and recognition you won (especially “Best places to work” recognitions) and any additional perk you offer to your employees (for example, pets allowed, cafeteria, in-house yoga classes etc.).
+You can also present your educational events, interesting and cool projects your team works on, awards and recognition you won (especially “Best places to work” recognition) and any additional perk you offer to your employees (for example, pets allowed, cafeteria, in-house yoga classes etc.).
+These are all great Facebook recruiting ideas you can use to showcase your own company culture!

-Start by considering your tone of voice, which should be a reflection of your business’s personality and the vacant position your are looking to fill.
+When writing a Facebook recruiting job ad, start by considering your tone of voice, which should be a reflection of your business’s personality and the vacant position you are looking to fill.
 Should your candidate be funny?
 All suit and tie?
 Adventurous?
 Passionate?

-Next, find or create an eye catching image.
-This is very important!
+Next, find or create an eye-catching image.
+This is very important when it comes to Facebook recruiting!

-Following, think of a great copy!
+Following, think of a great copy for your Facebook recruitment job ad.
 This is your chance to communicate your key message in an inspiring way that will make potential candidates eager to work at your company!
-The copy of the ad should be warm and inviting, yet specific with all the needed information (e.g. job position, location, education and skills and benefits you’re offering).
-Remember, less (text) is more, so KISS your job ad (Keep It Short and Sweet).
+The copy of your Facebook recruitment job ad should be warm and inviting, yet specific with all the needed information (e.g. job position, location, education and skills and benefits you’re offering).
+Remember, less (text) is more, so KISS your Facebook recruitment job ad (Keep It Short and Sweet).

-In the end, don’t forget to add the target link that leads directly to a job listing.
-Making your application process simple, short and easy will increase your chance of getting more applications.
+In the end, don’t forget to add the link that leads directly to a job listing.
+Making your application process simple, short and easy will increase your chance of getting more applications via Facebook recruiting.

-If you have more openings at the same time, you can create a separate ad for each position (e.g. We are hiring a front end developer) or a broader, general one (e.g. We are hiring, check out our open positions).
+If you have more openings at the same time, you can create a separate Facebook recruiting ad for each position (e.g. We are hiring a front-end developer) or a broader, general one (e.g. We are hiring, check out our open positions).

-Using a general ad that promotes all your openings in one Facebook post can save your time and money.
-Still, if you have a certain position that is very hard to fill, we suggest creating a specialised Facebook post for it to make it stand out and attract more attention.
+Using a general Facebook recruiting ad that promotes all your openings in one Facebook post can save your time and money.
+Still, if you have a certain position that is very hard to fill, we suggest creating a specialized Facebook recruitment job post for it to make it stand out and attract more attention.

 For example, Disney utilizes both options.
-Here is their General job ad:
+Here is their General Facebook recruitment job ad:

-How to make your job post stand out?
+How to make your Facebook recruitment job post stand out?

 Don’t be afraid to get creative and inject some personality into your Facebook recruiting efforts!
 Wondering how?

 Consider thinking in terms of your ideal candidates’ mindset and what might appeal to them.
 Put yourself in their shoes and think “what would make me like this job at this company?”
-And remember, not all recruiting requires a suit-and-tie vibe.
-It’s OK to use humor and emotions to encourage interested applicants to click on your job ad.
+And remember, not all recruiting requires a suit-and-tie vibe. especially when it comes to social recruitment.
+It’s OK to use humor and emotions to encourage interested applicants to click on your Facebook recruiting job ad.

-Step 5: Free promotion of your job ad
+Step 5: Free promotion of your Facebook recruitment job ad

-Let’s have a look at the 3 most important additional channels you can use to promote your job ads: Referrals, Facebook groups and Marketplace.
-Oh, and best part?
+Let’s have a look at the 3 most important additional channels you can use to promote your Facebook recruitment job ads: Referrals, Facebook groups and Marketplace.
+Oh, and the best part?
 All 3 of them are completely free to use!

-Employee referral programs work great when recruiting on Facebook.
+First Facebook recruitment channel worth mentionign are employee referrals.
+Employee referral programs work great when Facebook recruiting.
 First, it’s by far the easiest possible way for your employees to share your job ads - they can do it with just one click and reach all of their family members, friends and colleagues network on Facebook.

 The second reason why referrals work wonders is because they increase the quality of your applicants.
 If your candidates know who their potential coworkers are and have an idea of what is it like to work at your company, you’ll probably get the best matches for your company culture.

 Hiring groups are groups created with the aim of offering and finding vacant jobs, so they’re a logical place to start.
 But don’t forget to utilize the specialized interest groups too!
 When it comes to interest groups, focus on the specific industry or occupation.
-Oh, and if your opening is an entry level position, make sure to share it in a student or alumni groups.
-To further narrow down your your search, add a specific location as a criteria (e.g. a specific country, city or even a college).
+Oh, and if your opening is an entry-level position, make sure to share it in a student or alumni groups.
+To further narrow down your search, add a specific location as a criteria (e.g. a specific country, city or even a college) to your Facebook recuitment search.

-That being said, where do you find these groups?
+That being said, where do you find these groups when you're Facebook recruiting?

 I’m glad you asked. 🙂